Doctor of Physical Therapy (DPT) Eligibility Requirements

 Profile of the Entering Class

-Students offered admission for this academic year had strong academic records, high standardized test scores, broad volunteer and/or paid PT-related work experience, a cogent personal statement, and excellent letters of recommendation.
+Students offered admission for this academic year had strong scholastic records, high standardized test scores, broad volunteer and/or paid PT-related work experience, a cogent personal statement, and excellent letters of recommendation.